The Affects of Hearing Loss

 Conductive Hearing Loss

-Conductive hearing loss is very often a temporary hearing loss that can be corrected with medication or clearing the ear canal.
-Conductive hearing loss cases stem from problems with the outer or middle part of your ear.
+Conductive loss is very often a temporary hearing loss that can be corrected with medication or clearing the ear canal.
+These cases stem from problems with the outer or middle part of your ear.
 Causes can be: